 The point is, Donald Trump and his deep love for America has not changed, merely his knowledge and awareness of what is ailing America has.

 And this new founded knowledge of truths that are not shared with the American people on National Security grounds, has altered and colored his decision-making and judgements.

 So we as Americans must take comfort in the fact that we elected this great man to be our President, because he resonated with us and convinced us of who he is, and what he stands for.

 And now, we must also trust President Donald Trump that he will continue to do what is best for the United States of America, and its people, even if we as Americans often do not quite understand why he has made some of these decisions in the first place.

-Posted by Rahul Manchanda on April 28, 2017, With 0 Reads, Filed under 9/11 (2001), Agent Orange, American Civil War (1861-1865), Banking & Finance, Business & Economy, Careers & Jobs, Civil Liberties, Coping, Corporate Business, Corruption, Elections, Government & Politics, Gulf War Illness (GWI), Health, Heroes, History, Legislation, Military, Personal Finance, PTSD, Sexual Assault Trauma, Small Business, Support the Troops, VA Home Loans, Veteran Service Organizations (VSO's), Veterans Affairs (VA), Wars.
+Posted by Rahul Manchanda on April 28, 2017, With 0 Reads, Filed under 9/11 (2001), Agent Orange, American Civil War (1861-1865), Civil Liberties, Coping, Corruption, Economy, Elections, Government, Health, Heroes, History, Legislation, Military, PTSD, Support the Troops, Veteran Service Organizations (VSO's), Veterans Affairs (VA), Wars.
 You can follow any responses to this entry through the RSS 2.0.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.